danbickford007/test_officer/README.md

 spec file.
 For example, the file user.rb was edited, the file user_spec.rb will then be run.
 If no file can be found to run against, the full test suite will be run.

+Note:  Please ensure all specs are within your spec directory at the root of the project

 ## Installation

 Add this line to your application's Gemfile: